Emerging Canadian beach volleyball duo continue to grow, build trust | CBC Sports

 The Toronto natives open play Thursday at 7 a.m.
 ET against second-year pros Kristen Nuss and Taryn Kloth of the United States.
 On Friday at 3 a.m., they face Betsi Flint and Kelly Cheng, who won the most recent Elite16 tourney in Hamburg, Germany.

-Live coverage will be available on CBCSports.ca and CBC Gem, starting Wednesday at 2:30 a.m.
+Live coverage will be available on CBCSports.ca and CBC Gem, continuing Thursday at 3 a.m.
 ET.

 Wilkerson and Bukovec lost 21-16, 21-13 in the quarter-finals in Hamburg to the current world No. 1 duo of Barbara Seixas and Carol Solberg from Brazil, who have captured four medals in 2022.